truenas/middleware/docs/userguide/truenas_wizard.rst

 Wizard
 ------

-Beginning with TrueNAS® 9.3, a wizard is available which walks you through the steps needed to quickly configure TrueNAS® to start serving data over a network.
+TrueNAS® provides a wizard which walks you through the steps needed to quickly configure TrueNAS® to start serving data over a network.
 This section describes the configuration steps which are available from the wizard.

 Figure 13a shows the first wizard configuration screen.